 In: Drinking22 Feb 2013

-If you’re a Texas wine-lover, you’ll be excited to hear that we’ve got a dozen fantastic wineries nearby, within a 20-minute to one-hour drive.
+If you’re a Texas wine-lover, you’ll be excited to hear that we’ve got over a dozen fantastic wineries nearby, within a 20-minute to one-hour drive.
 So whether you’re looking to entertain folks visiting from out of town, or just looking for a fun day trip, here’s a list that’ll have you saying “cheers!”

 Click on a link for a review of each winery.
 Click on a marker for a winery’s exact location.